-Though the official start of winter is still a month away, many parts of the country are already experiencing the first of the so-called “bad” weather.
-With snowstorms bearing down on the Upper Midwest, rain driving into the Northeast, and thunderstorms predicted for some parts of the South, we compiled a comprehensive list of Esurance driving resources.
+Winter is in full swing, and many parts of the country are experiencing the incredible strength of Mother Nature.
+With snowstorms bearing down on the Upper Midwest, rain pounding the Pacific Northwest, and thunderstorms predicted for some parts of the South, we compiled a comprehensive list of Esurance driving resources.
 You might call it our winter driving remix.
 Or you might just call it a handful of helpful tips.